 Pillar Description

 Flexibility Similar Client Design

 The Client Tier products provide flexibility because almost all Perceptive Content functionality is available through a Windows or web browser client, or you can write your own client using web services.
-For example, you can search, view, and manage content in a Windows environment using Perceptive Content Client, or on a web browser using WebNow.
+For example, you can search, view, and manage content in a Windows environment using Experience Client.

 OSM Storage Options

 In the Data Tier, the file-system based OSM provides you with the flexibility to store your data using a wide array of commercial technologies that best meet your performance and cost parameters.

 Functionality Features

 The Client Tier gives users single-click access to any piece of content through the Business Tier functionality (scanned image, fax, email, enterprise report, or imported file) directly from records in your business systems.
 The Client Tier provides access to all functionality, including the capacity to manage and annotate documents, capture, view, search, route objects in workflows, and provide reports.

 Usability Familiar Platforms

 Perceptive Software built the Client Tier on platforms that are familiar to our customers, including Windows, web browser-based, and web services-based solutions.
 Providing the clients in familiar platforms makes them more usable for our customer base.
 The clients adhere to graphical user interface standards that provide familiar tools, such as windows, menus, and dialog boxes.

 Consistency

-The Perceptive Content and WebNow Clients provide a consistent look and feel so that customers can seamlessly move between platforms.
-In addition, Perceptive Content Client and WebNow include standardized, information-rich, help topics that provide assistance when needed.
+The Perceptive Content provides a consistent look and feel so that customers can seamlessly move between platforms.
+In addition, Perceptive Content Client includes standardized, information-rich, help topics that provide assistance when needed.